Skip to main content

 Health insurance in Mexico

-• Mexico enjoys an efficient healthcare system consisting of public and private schemes.
-The majority of Mexican hospitals are internationally recognized as high quality and staffed by highly trained medical personnel.
-Mexico has universal health coverage and its public healthcare is used by a majority of the country’s residents.
+Mexico enjoys an efficient healthcare system consisting of public and private schemes.
+The majority of Mexican hospitals are internationally recognized as high quality and staffed by expertly trained medical personnel.
+Mexico has universal health coverage, and its public healthcare is used by most of the country’s residents.
 Mexico’s public healthcare is administered through the Instituto Mexicano de Seguro Social (IMSS); this covers patients for most health services and prescription medications.
-Employed residents are automatically enrolled in the IMSS system and their contributions to the scheme are deducted by their employer.
-Although public healthcare in Mexico is relatively high, service quality differs between hospitals and residents may experience long waiting periods for non-emergency procedures.
+Employed residents are automatically enrolled in the IMSS system, and their contributions to the scheme are deducted by their employer.
+Although public healthcare in Mexico is relatively high, service quality differs between hospitals, and residents may experience long waiting periods for non-emergency procedures.

 Pension in Mexico